S198/BBS/README.md

 # BBS
-the most simple Black Board System in PHP
+The most simple Black Board System in PHP